skdat6/selenium-testing/README.md

 # selenium-testing

-Suite of selenium based automated tests using pytest on dummy automation site https://www.saucedemo.com/
+Suite of selenium based automatation testing with python and pytest.
+Using POM as design pattern

+Stack:
+Python
+pytest
+Selenium
+Selenium WebDriver